Efficient Approximation of Gromov-Wasserstein Distance Using Importance Sparsification: Additional numerical results

 For both datasets, the relation matrices $\C^X, \C^Y$ are defined using pairwise Euclidean distances.

 Figure~\ref{fig:simu-gw2} shows the estimation error compared to PGA-GW (top row), the CPU time (middle row), and the consumed memory (bottom row) versus increasing $n$.
-The memory consumption is measured by the difference between peak and initial memory.
-We observe that our \textsc{Spar-GW} method consistently reaches similar or even better accuracy while being orders of magnitude faster than EGW-based approaches, especially for the $\ell_1$ loss.
+Memory consumption is measured by the difference between peak and initial memory.
+We observe that our \textsc{Spar-GW} method consistently reaches similar or even better accuracy while being orders of magnitude faster than EGW-based approaches (i.e., EGW, PGA-GW, and EMD-GW), especially for the $\ell_1$ loss.
 We also observe that all these methods require similar memory, and this observation is consistent with the fact that these methods have the same order of memory complexity $O(n^2)$.
 These observations demonstrate that the proposed \textsc{Spar-GW} method is exceedingly competitive with classical EGW-based methods, requiring much less computational cost.